Koromix/rygel/web/koromix.dev/007_misc.md

 # Rekord

-Rekord is a multi-platform backup tool with deduplication and asymmetric encryption, with support for multiple storage back-ends including:
+Rekord is a multi-platform **backup tool with deduplication and asymmetric encryption**, with support for multiple storage back-ends including:

 - Local filesystem
 - S3 storage